Cloud computing and model technologies for water management

 11:10 Farkhondeh Khorashadi Zadeh, Befekadu T. Woldegiorgis, Fernando Pereira, Ann van Griensven and Willy Bauwens (VUB, Belgium) "Automatic calibration and uncertainty analysis of a conceptual river water quality model"

-11:30 Dorian Gorgan (University of Cluj, Romania) on the use of cloud computing for SWAT calibrations: gSWAT
+11:30 Dorian Gorgan, Victor Bacu, Constantin Nandra, Teodor Stefanut (Technical University of Cluj-Napoca, Romania) on the use of cloud computing for SWAT calibrations: gSWAT

 Afternoon (Chair Hichem Sahli)

-13:40 Wim Bastiaanssen (UNESCO-IHE/TUDelft, Netherlands) on Global Water Accounting using Google Earth Engine
+13:40 Tim Hessels and Wim Bastiaanssen (UNESCO-IHE/TUDelft, Netherlands) on Global Water Accounting using Google Earth Engine

-14:00 Gonzalez E. Espinoza-Dávalos (UNESCO-IHE, Netherlands), Wim G.M.
+14:00 Gonzalo E. Espinoza-Dávalos (UNESCO-IHE, Netherlands), Wim G.M.
 Bastiaanssen, and Tim Hessels "Integration of hydrologic data services for Water Accounting"

 14:40 Stef Lhermitte (TUDelft, Netherlands) “Mapping snow cover using multi-source satellite data on big data platforms”